 To improve the quality of life for individuals suffering from psychological trauma through innovations in research, education, and patient care.

-The vision of OSU Harding Behavioral Health's Stress, Trauma and Resilience (STAR) Program is to be a premiere, comprehensive academic trauma program that fosters interdisciplinary collaboration to create, disseminate and apply new knowledge to address the needs of those suffering the effects of trauma.
+The vision of Ohio State Behavioral Health's Stress, Trauma and Resilience (STAR) Program is to be a premiere, comprehensive academic trauma program that fosters interdisciplinary collaboration to create, disseminate and apply new knowledge to address the needs of those suffering the effects of trauma.

 Specifically the STAR Program will:

 The STAR Program provides evidence-based clinical services, trauma education, and research.
 These services are offered using an integrated approach combining physical and mental health perspectives.
 The Program's vision is one in which healthcare professionals work together to develop best practices and partner with patients who will drive the recovery process.
 STAR addresses the effects of psychological trauma and stress on patients and families as well as their impact on healthcare providers.

 The goal is to offer personalized care based on an individual's unique history, biology, behavior and environment to provide the maximum support for victims of trauma and their families.